UKHomeOffice/modern-slavery/README.md

 AWS_SQS               | AWS SQS URL
 AWS_SECRET_ACCESS_KEY | AWS Secret Access Key
 AWS_ACCESS_KEY_ID     | AWS Access Key ID
+WRITE_TO_CASEWORK     | Enable/Disable sending the case to iCasework (defaults to false)
 ```

 Please note if you are using IP whitelisting in the iCasework backend you will also need to add your public IP!